owen-dwyer/procedure_distance_KGE/README.md

 # Defining the distance between procedures using SNOMED CT embeddings

 A modification of https://github.com/TSChang-Lab/disease_distance_KGE.
-Can we reproduce this work for OPCS codes?
+The idea is to see if this approach also works for OPCS procedure codes.

+----------- Anything below here is from the original ICD repo and may or may not work -----------

 ## Data description